Administrations, Logs, Backups, Updates¶

 will only need to restore the Mongo database and to recreate a container

-with the last backed up storage folder mounted in /app/storage
+with the last backed up storage folder mounted in /app/storage.

 Choose backup frequency, storage place and retention duration according to your own backup policy.